gilbox/css-bliss/README.md

 These rules should be mostly or completely flat.
 They include [utility classes](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#u-utilityName) and [layout rules](http://smacss.com/book/type-layout).

 How do you tell them apart?
 Do a full-text search.
 Why so flippant?
 Because I'm not sure that we really need all that `u-` and `l-` prefix stuff.

+# Namespacing

+I don't like how it negatively effects readability, but if one needs to namespace it could be done like so:

+    .ns {
+      @import 'MyModule'
+      @import 'AnotherModule'
+    }

+    // MyModule.scss:
+    &-MyModule {
+      ...
+    }

 # Building Blocks